Business As Usual Is No Longer an Option

 Global Risks of Highest Concern

-The most striking aspect of this year’s Global Risks Report, prepared by the World Economic Forum with the support of Marsh & McLennan Companies and other partners, is the level of alarm about geopolitical issues.
+The most striking aspect of this year’s Global Risks Report, prepared by the World Economic Forum with the support of Marsh McLennan and other partners, is the level of alarm about geopolitical issues.
 Out of the top 10 risk issues that experts believed would worsen, seven are connected to the geopolitical landscape.

 Nationalist agendas are creating increasing friction between countries while the commitment to multilateral institutions is weakening.
 Over 90 percent of survey respondents expect economic confrontation between major powers to increase in 2019, with a similar proportion anticipating further erosion of multilateral trading rules and agreements.